-Due to trace division, the noise level of the reference-divided traces approximately doubles (Figure 5b).
-Consequently, the extreme cases of SNR 25 and 20 appear to yield a false multicomponent property of the fitted distribution function.
-We note that the mean value and the standard deviation of the distribution are stable upon adding noise to the data (see SI S3).
-Accurate determination of the distribution shape using a model-free approach in this example requires SNR values from 50 or higher.
-This can be efficiently helped by using derivative-based regularization techniques or others.(Ibáñez and Jeschke (2019)) We applied a penalty function - a norm of the distribution's second derivative - when fitting the traces with SNR 20 and were able to obtain a fit result close to the original distribution (inset in Figure 5a).
+Due to trace division, the noise level of the referencedivided traces approximately doubles (Fig. 5b).
+Consequently, the extreme cases of SNRs of 25 and 20 appear to yield a false multicomponent property of the fitted distribution function.
+We note that the mean value and the standard deviation of the distribution are stable upon adding noise to the data (see Fig. S4 in Supplement S3).
+Accurate determination of the distribution shape using a model-free approach in this example requires SNR values of 50 or higher.
+This can be efficiently helped by using derivative-based regularization techniques or others (Ibáñez and Jeschke, 2019).
+We applied a penalty function - a norm of the distribution's second derivative - when fitting the traces with a SNR of 20 and were able to obtain a fit result close to the original distribution (inset in Fig. 5a).
 For samples with a weak EPR signal, one may opt to record the reference trace with a better quality to reduce noise enhancement upon division or try to fit the ih-RIDME traces without division.
 The latter option involves the risk of picking up RIDME artefacts in the fit.
 However, the influence on $p(\sigma)$ is expected to be within the uncertainty range in the presence of substantial noise.
 In addition, using model distributions (e.g. mono-Gaussian and multi-Gaussian) is a way to stabilize the fitting further.
-As in the case of DEER data analysis (Worswick et al. (2018)) the application of neural networks might also stabilize the solution.
+As in the case of DEER data analysis (Worswick et al., 2018), the application of neural networks might also stabilize the solution.